rasmunk/docker-gocd-agent-cplusplus/README.md

 # docker-gocd-agent-cplusplus
-An GoCD image for building c++ applications in a container
+A simple GoCD image for building c++ applications in a container environment